Why do you need Vitamin D?

 |71 and older||800 IUs or 20 mcg|

-How you can raise your vitamin D levels
+How you can raise your D levels

-It is estimated that over 80% of Americans ages 51 to 70 are lacking enough Vitamin D in their diets.3 Both a nutrient and a hormone, it is often called the “sunshine vitamin” because your body makes vitamin D when in the presence of ultraviolet-B (UVB) rays from the sun.
-Exposing your body to the sun for 5-15 minutes at least two times per week is a good way to maintain healthy vitamin D levels.3 However, it can be difficult to get enough sunlight to make the vitamin D your body needs if you live in a colder climate, use sunscreen often, and generally spend more time indoors.
-Therefore, adding foods high in vitamin D to your diet can help raise your levels and contribute to your wellness.
-Fortified milk, yogurt, butter, cheese, fortified cereals, salmon, mackerel, sardines, eggs, liver, and mushrooms are great choices.3 Drinking one 8 oz. cup of milk gives you 15% of your daily value of vitamin D.5
+It is estimated that over 80% of Americans ages 51 to 70 are lacking enough Vitamin D in their diets.3 Both a nutrient and a hormone, it is often called the “sunshine vitamin” because your body makes this vitamin when in the presence of ultraviolet-B (UVB) rays from the sun.
+Exposing your body to the sun for 5-15 minutes at least two times per week is a good way to maintain healthy D levels.3 However, it can be difficult to get enough sunlight to make the vitamin D your body needs if you live in a colder climate, use sunscreen often, and generally spend more time indoors.
+Therefore, adding foods high in this vitamin to your diet can help raise your levels and contribute to your wellness.
+Fortified milk, yogurt, butter, cheese, fortified cereals, salmon, mackerel, sardines, eggs, liver, and mushrooms are great choices.3 Drinking one 8 oz. cup of milk gives you 15% of your daily value of D.5

 Raise your daily levels of Vitamin D with this delicious recipe!

 About the author: Susan Vanoosterhout is currently in her senior year at Arizona State University, majoring in Nutrition.
 She is also a stay-at-home mom and in her free-time enjoys traveling, cooking, reading, and learning about nutrition.